epppt/epppt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<p style="text-align: justify">I'm a postdoctoral associate of the <a href="https://www.isri.cmu.edu/">Institute for Software Research (ISR)</a> in the School of Computer Science at Carnegie Mellon University, where I'm proudly mentored by <a href="https://herbsleb.org/">James Herbsleb</a>.</p>
+<p style="text-align: justify">I'm a postdoctoral associate of the <a href="https://www.isri.cmu.edu/">Institute for Software Research (ISR)</a> in the School of Computer Science at Carnegie Mellon University, where I'm advised by <a href="https://herbsleb.org/">James Herbsleb</a>.</p>
 <p style="text-align: justify"><u>RESEARCH</u>.
 I believe in rigorous, interdisciplinary research.
-My research is in the field of <b>empirical software engineering</b> with a focus on understanding a variety of ways that developers organize software development work in various settings including scientific, open source, and commercial, adopting research techniques from fields including anthropology, psychology, industrial engineering, and data mining, with an aim to <b>improve productivity and software quality</b>.
+My research is in the field of <b>empirical software engineering</b> and focuses on understanding a variety of ways that developers organize and coordinate software development work in various settings including scientific, open source, and commercial, adopting research techniques from fields including anthropology, psychology, industrial engineering, and data mining, with an aim to <b>improve productivity and software quality</b>.

 <p style="text-align: justify"><u>CONTRIBUTIONS</u>. under the construction.</p>